emre-h/TOGG-Case-Study/README.md

 **Optional part:**
 The VHAL that written in this case study, has generated a java library to get `VehicleProperties`.
 This class has vehicle property enums to get data from system.
 Actually it is not necessary but if you added a custom vendor property, it should be added.
-You can also get custom property value without this using property integer value.
+You can also get custom property value via using property integer value without this class.

 **Fetching Live Car Property Data**